 Fat’s gotten a bad rap for a long time in the wellness world.
 It’s not hard to understand why, given that its own name has become synonymous with muffin tops and cankles.
+But this Turkish eggplant casserole recipe proves why olive oil makes the world go round.

 But having been raised on olive oil fried eggs and the philosophy that an avocado a day keeps the doctor away, I’m glad that people are finally putting down the fat-free SnackWells cookies and starting to reevaluate their healthy choices according to a different barometer.